cad-polito-it/dnn-benchmarks/README.md

 To perform the fault injection campaigns on the PyTorch models, we used SFIadvancedmodels(link), a fault injector developed by the CAD & Reliability group of the Department of Control and Computer Engineering (DAUIN) of Politecnico di Torino

+SHOULD THIS PART BE COMPLETED BY ADDING TENSORFLOW FAULT LISTS AND THE LINK TO POLIMI FI?

 ## Available Models (so far)

 ### CIFAR-10 Models
-Here is a list of models trained for CIFAR10 dataset, that has images belonging to 10 classes.
+Here is a list of models trained for CIFAR10 dataset, which has images belonging to 10 classes.
-All the models are validated using the CIFAR10 validation set, that cointains 10000 images.
+All the models are validated using the CIFAR10 validation set that contains 10000 images.

 |    Model    |    PyTorch TOP-1 Accuracy     |     Keras TOP-1 Accuracy     |
 | :---------: | :---------------------------: | :--------------------------: |